Common Shipping Label Fails and How to Solve Them

 Other articles and resources you might like:

 Start with shipping labels that are optimized for DIY printing.
 We designed Avery shipping labels with Sure Feed® technology to move more smoothly through average desktop and office printers.
-Our patented unique “grip” strip helps you print with fewer misalignments, paper jams, and wasted labels.
+These labels feature a patented, unique “grip” strip that helps you print with fewer misalignments, paper jams, and wasted labels.
+If you still have issues printing, the printer settings or label size may be incorrect.

 Printer settings

 First, open the “Properties” or “Preferences” tab in the printer dialog.
-Then choose the “Label,” setting.
+Then choose the “Label” setting.
 If there is no label setting, then “Heavyweight,” “Cardstock,” or “Photo” will also work.
 For more detailed help, check out our step-by-step instructions for choosing the best printer settings for labels.

 Wrong size label

-Choose Avery labels with Ultrahold adhesive to make sure your labels stay on and be sure to use waterproof labels for shipping in snow and rain.
+Choose Avery labels with Ultrahold adhesive to make sure your labels stay on, and be sure to use waterproof labels for shipping in snow and rain.

-How to avoid shipping labels that don’t stay on
+2) How to avoid shipping labels that don’t stay on

 It’s easy to blame this particular shipping label fail entirely on adhesives, but that’s not always the whole story.
 We engineer Avery labels with Ultrahold® adhesive to hold better than generic labels, so that’s a great place to start.
-If your shipping labels still fail to stay on or the edges keep peeling up, check these issues:
+If your shipping labels still fail to stay on or the edges keep peeling up, check for these issues:

 The package surface is not clean